On the structure of Ricci shrinkers: Smooth convergence on regular part

-The construction of $\varphi_i$ is more or less standard, except the fact that we need to handle it locally to avoid singularities.
-We shall describe the key steps and refer the work of A. Katsuda~\cite{Katsuda} and A. Kasue~\cite{Kasue} for more details.
+\textit{Step 1.
+For each compact subset $K \subset \mathcal{R}$, we can define a smooth diffeomorphism $\varphi_{i}$ from $K$ to a subset in $M_i$.} The construction of $\varphi_i$ is more or less standard, except that we need to handle it locally to avoid singularities.
+We shall describe the key steps and refer to the work of A. Katsuda~\cite{Katsuda} and A. Kasue~\cite{Kasue} for more details.

 Fix a compact set $K \subset \mathcal{R}$ and a large positive number $L$ such that $K \subset B(p_{\infty}, L) \backslash \mathcal{S}_{L^{-1}}$, where $\mathcal{S}_{c}$ is the $c$-neighborhood of $\mathcal{S}$.
 It follows from (\ref{eqn:PC25_5}), Definition~\ref{dfn:PC24_1} and its equivalent version that there exist $\epsilon_{L,i}$-isometries $\psi_{L,i}$ satisfying (\ref{eqn:PD16_2}) and (\ref{eqn:PD16_3}).
 We need to perturb $\psi_{L,i}$ on $K$ slightly to obtain the desired $\varphi_i$.